What Does New York Workers Comp Cover?

 Death Benefits

-If a worker passes away as a result of a work-related injury or illness, their surviving spouse, minor children, and any dependents may receive death benefits.
+In the unfortunate event that a worker passes away due to a work-related injury or illness, their surviving spouse, minor children, and any dependents may receive death benefits.
+This amount is typically two-thirds of the worker’s average weekly wage for the previous year.

-New York workers comp will also reimburse funeral costs up to a maximum amount.
+If there are no surviving heirs, the worker's estate might be eligible for a lump-sum payment of $50,000.
+New York workers' comp will also reimburse funeral costs up to a maximum amount.

 Resource Links